Keep Those Fingers Safe and Those Nights QuietJul 06, 2023

 As part of the process, you want to brainstorm all ideas, no matter how silly they sound.
 We thought of everything from leaving a towel on the floor to block the door from slamming to limiting beverages in the hour before bedtime to minimize the need to wake up to use the bathroom during the night.
 Ultimately, an Amazon search lead me to the perfect solution.

-If you have ever dealt with these issues, I suggest you look for some foam door stops.
+If you have ever dealt with these issues, I suggest you look for some foam door stoppers.
 They’re shaped like a U and sit upside down on the top of the door - or on the side if you want the kids to be able to reach them.
 Ours have cute animal heads on them and come in fun colors.
 They’re practically silent if someone slams the door, so I don’t have to worry about fingers and get a better night’s sleep!

 The problem solving steps are great to teach your kids too.
 They encounter problems daily, especially in their interactions with friends and siblings.
 Teach your kids these steps to help them solve their own problems.
 Instead of running to break up every fight between the kids at our house, I’ll often holler, “Be a problem solver!” to help inspire them to work through their own problems using the same techniques I use.